dsa-ou/allowed/README.md

 python allowed.py sample.ipynb allowed.py
 ```
 If you expect a long list of disallowed constructs, it may be better to
-check one file at a time and store the reports in a text file, e.g.
+check one file at a time and store the report in a text file, e.g.
 ```bash
 python allowed.py allowed.py > disallowed.txt
 ```